Bekalah/CIRCUITUM99/registry/02_grimoire/meta_layers/summaries/05_Morgan_le_fay_Layer.md

-# Morgan le Fay – Summary Layer
+# Morgan le Fay – Summary Layeryes

 **Archetype**: Sorceress of Avalon, Keeper of the Liminal Veil, Shadow-Integration Guide
 **Core Source**: Dion Fortune’s *The Sea Priestess* and *The Goat-Foot God* (Avalon current)